nariaki3551/master_mind/README.md

 <br>

-If you play [this online game](https://www.webgamesonline.com/mastermind/) with default setting, you run `python master_mind.py 8 4 --no_duplicate --mode guess`.
+If you want to use this program for [this online game](https://www.webgamesonline.com/mastermind/) with default setting, you run `python master_mind.py 8 4 --no_duplicate --mode guess`.

 <br>